-We had our speaker Mr. M Prabakaran, Spritle Software’s Senior Mobile Apps Developer talk about the heart rate measurement using Apple watch and he really did reveal a few of the hidden coding facts with a code walk through at the end of the session.
+We had our speaker Mr. M Prabakaran, Spritle Software’s Senior Mobile Apps Developer talk about the heart rate measurement using an Apple watch and he really did reveal a few of the hidden coding facts with a code walk-through at the end of the session.

 Actually, I really didn’t know how to continue the narration as I didn’t want this blog to be the same as my last one, Interview with Anesthetist Dr. Rangaraj Sethuraman.
 If you have not read it yet, click the link, go and read it now.
 But, make sure to come back here to read this blog too😁!

-Heart rate is nothing but the number of times you heart beats for a minute measured in Beats Per Minute (BPM).
+Heart rate is nothing but the number of times your heart beats for a minute measured in Beats Per Minute (BPM).
 Conventionally, the heart rate is measured by placing your fingers over the radial artery.
 When you feel your pulse, you count up to fifteen seconds and then multiply it with four to get a minute’s count.
-A resting heart will have heart beats between 60 and 100 (when you are doing any activity, it might go up to 180 or 200)
+A resting heart will have heartbeats between 60 and 100 (when you are doing any activity, it might go up to 180 or 200)

 Digitally, heart rate can be measured and tracked through different methods like portable machines, example blood pressure monitoring at home, digital fitness trackers (like Apple watch, Mi band, Fit bit and many more), smartphone apps like Cardio, Instant Heart Rate, Cardiac Diagnosis and finally exercise machines which detects your pulse while you are working out.
 The most accurate device for checking your heart rate is a wireless monitor that is strapped around your chest.